qhuyduong/AMDMicrophone/README.md

 ## FAQ
 #### I heard that AMD Microphone can work with VoodooHDA.
 How is this kext different?
-Modern AMD laptops no longer use High Definition Audio (HDA).
+Some modern AMD laptops no longer use High Definition Audio (HDA).
 It has a dedicated Audio Co-Processor for controlling microphones.

 #### Can I use this kext along with AppleALC?
 Yes.
 This kext is a separate driver for microphones.
 You still need AppleALC for audio output.